Arrested for a Second DUI in Las Vegas or Reno?

 - Negotiating with the DMV for alternatives to taking away your license.

-Charged with Your 2nd DUI in Reno or Las Vegas?
+Charged with Your 2nd DUI in Las Vegas?
 Call us for help…

 If you have been arrested for a Nevada DUI, we invite you to contact us for help.

-Our caring Reno and Las Vegas, Nevada DUI defense lawyers know that an arrest doesn’t necessarily mean you drove under the influence.
+Our Las Vegas DUI lawyers know that an arrest doesn’t necessarily mean you drove under the influence.
 We have years of experience successfully challenging both criminal DUI charges and Nevada DMV license revocations.

 To schedule a free consultation with an experienced Nevada DUI defense lawyer, call us or fill out the form on this page and one of our attorneys will get back to you promptly to discuss your case.